Investigating ECG Diagnosis with Ambiguous Labels using Partial Label Learning: Conclusion

 \section{Conclusion}

 In this work, we present a comprehensive study of PLL methods for ECG diagnosis under diagnostic ambiguity.
-We adapt nine PLL algorithms, originally developed for computer vision tasks, to ECG diagnosis and evaluate them across different types of ambiguity including random, class-dependent (e.g., treatment similarity, disease taxonomy, and cardiologist driven), and instance dependent (model and cardiologist driven).
+We adapt nine PLL algorithms, originally developed for computer vision tasks, to ECG diagnosis and evaluate them across both real-world and controlled ambiguity settings.
+Specifically, our evaluation uses a real-world dataset of multi-annotator diagnostic disagreements, alongside a range of clinically motivated synthetic ambiguity scenarios, including random, class-dependent (e.g., treatment similarity, disease taxonomy, and cardiologist-driven), and instance-dependent (model- and cardiologist-driven) settings.
 Our analysis shows that different PLL methods perform differently in dealing with different forms of ambiguity.
 Specifically, we find that PLL methods outperform classical solutions that do not explicitly consider label ambiguities, with DNPL and PRODEN generally outperforming other PLL approaches.
 Our class-specific analysis highlights that the type of label ambiguity largely affects the minority classes, which shows the importance of considering class imbalance in designing and evaluating PLL methods for ECG diagnosis.
-Overall, our study establishes a foundation for ECG diagnosis with label ambiguities which could arise in many real-world scenarios.
-We identify key limitations of existing PLL approaches and outline several promising directions.
-We hope our work encourages the development of next-generation PLL frameworks tailored to the challenges of clinical annotation and supports the creation of more robust ECG diagnostic systems.

-\begin{acks} We would like to thank the Natural Sciences and Engineering Research Council of Canada (NSERC) and Ingenuity Labs Research Institute for partially funding and supporting this work. \end{acks}